 On August, 5th the same year Chuck performed at the Wembley Stadium, again in London, UK.
 Parts of this show were filmed by Peter Clifton and published as The London Rock And Roll Show.
 The film additionally includes performances by The Houseshakers, Heinz, Screaming Lord Sutch, Bo Diddley, Jerry Lee Lewis, Bill Haley, and Little Richard.
 Chuck's segment includes the songs School Day, Memphis, Tennessee, Sweet Little Sixteen, Mean Ole Frisco, Beer Drinking Woman, Wee Wee Hours, Let It Rock, Carol, Little Queenie, and Reelin' and Rockin',.
 The film was re-released on video tape (DVD: ) in 1992 by Magnum Music.
 In 2001 Magnum finally released Chuck's performance along with those by Bo Diddley, Jerry Lee Lewis, Bill Haley, and Little Richard on a soundtrack CD (Magnum Music CDMF 105 ).

-A fourth and final recording from this era is an interview made by Dutch DJ Pim Oets.
+Another recording from this era is an interview made by Dutch DJ Pim Oets.
 It first appeared on the album Rocksmuk (Negram NQCS-1, 1972) together with interviews with Bo Diddley, Carl Perkins, and Jerry Lee Lewis.
 Collectors should know that there are two variants of NQCS-1 containing different interviews with Jerry Lee, though otherwise identical.
 Also of interest is that while in the Netherlands this album accompanied a book Popsmuk, in Germany the album was re-released as 4 Rock Giants - Talks & Hits (Bellaphon BI-15119, 1973).
 Both albums are hard to find.
 The interview can be found on various bootlegs released in the late 1980s and early 1990s.

 As the third part of its series of re-releasing the complete recordings Chuck Berry made for Chess Records, in early 2010 Hip-O Select released Have Mercy - His Complete Chess Recordings 1969-1974 (HIP-O-Select B0013790-02 ).
 It contains all of the recordings released on the original five albums described above including the two songs only available as 45rpm flip sides.
 The four CD set comes with additional 13 previously unknown songs: Untitled Instrumental, That's None Of Your Business, Blues #1, Annie Lou, Me And My Country, One Sixty Nine AM, Roll Away, Turn On The Houselights, Jambalaya, Johnny B. Blues, Dust My Broom, Here Today, and Rockin'.
 The lyrics to Roll Away and to Me And My Country (as You And My Country) had been known from the Chuck Berry songbook Rock 'n' Roll Poet before.
 My Ding-A-Ling and The Song Of My Love are included in previously unknown variants, both as studio recordings.
 Of the instrumental Gun you'll find two additional takes, a slow and a fast version.
 Also included is another, previously unheard poem called My Pad.
 In addition to the previously known live recordings there are Sweet Little Sixteen, It Hurts Me Too, Around And Around, and Promised Land from the Coventry show.
 Next to the released edited version, also the original recording of Roll 'Em Pete from the same show can be found here.